The first ten days of school are exhausting for both teachers and students! So many routines to teach and so many little learners to get to know!

-My lesson plans for the first ten days of school are almost always the same with a few little tweaks here and there.
-To make back to school easier for you, I’m sharing my lessons plans for the frist ten days of school!
-Everyone has been asking for them so here they are!
+My lesson plans for the first ten days of school are almost always the same, with a few little tweaks here and there.
+To make back to school easier for you, I’m sharing my lesson plans for the first ten days of school!
+Everyone has been asking for them, so here they are!

 You will find daily lesson plans and weekly center plans!
-I put at least one new thing in each center every week so those are in there for you too.
+I put at least one new thing in each center every week, so those are in there for you too.

 This Character Ed (aka Social Skills) Bundle has visuals for almost every classroom routine!

-It is amazing how much different arrival time is on the second day just by teaching the arrival routine on the first day!
+It is amazing how much different the arrival time is on the second day just by teaching the arrival routine on the first day!

 You will see in my lesson plans I do many activities to help teach our class rules: We take care of ourselves, each other, our school, and our world.

-I send a note home to families, we make class books, and we make anchor charts.
-We read children’s books and discuss if the character is following the rules, how it makes them and others feel when they do/don’t follow the rules.
+I send a note home to the students’ families, we make class books, and we make anchor charts.
+We read children’s books and discuss if the character is following the rules.
+We also talk about how the students feel and how they think others might feel when they do/don’t follow the rules.

-We also talk about what could happen if someone doesn’t follow a rule (ex: someone could get hurt, other’s wouldn’t be able to learn, etc.).
+We also talk about what could happen if someone doesn’t follow a rule (ex: someone could get hurt, others wouldn’t be able to learn, etc.).
 I always use natural consequences as examples.

-Fire drills and any other emergency/safety drills you have to do can be super scary for our little students.
+Fire drills and any other emergency/safety drills can be super scary for our little students.
 I teach emergency drills just like I teach any other routine…with visual supports and social stories!
 We read The Fire Drill at circle time, I model the routine, and the whole class practices a fire drill.
 Now students know what to expect when that loud alarm goes off later in the week.

 You can read all about Green and Red Choices in detail HERE.
 It has been the best thing I have ever created.
 It has truly changed the way my students behave in my classroom!

 During center time the first 5 or so days, I introduce and teach about each center in our classroom.
 My classroom has 5 centers: art, blocks, pretend, library, and discovery (math, science, STEM).

-When I taught full day (18 kids a day) I split the class in half.
-Each group went into a different center with a teacher and after 30 minutes the kids switched and went to the other center for 30 minutes.
+When I taught full day (18 kids a day), I split the class in half.
+Each group went into a different center with a teacher, and after 30 minutes, the kids switched and went to the other center for 30 minutes.
 The other center times (we had 3 center times a day because we were full day), students could just play in centers as they wished.

 You can find this STEM I Can Build anchor chart HERE.

 You can grab this Parts of a Scientist anchor chart freebie HERE.
 Want to know more about how I manage center time?
 Click HERE.

 You can read all about my home living dramatic play theme HERE.

-These fun, hands on Math and Literacy School Themed Centers are what I use for some of my table time activities too!
+These fun, hands-on Math and Literacy School-Themed Centers are what I use for some of my table time activities too!

 Make sure you download the lesson plans, CLOSE OUT of the internet, and THEN open the lesson plans to print and/or edit.
-If you don’t, the formatting will be crazy and some of the squares will be filled with colors.
+If you don’t, the formatting will be off, and some of the squares will be filled with colors.
 You will need Powerpoint to edit lesson plans.